National Novel Writing Month

 United States :: Massachusetts :: Worcester

 Want to avoid your novel while still doing something novellish and cool?
-Here are some other writing and book-related events at our library.
+Other writing and book-related events at our library will be coming soon!

 These are just a few of the many books on writing available from the Hamilton-Wenham Library.
+Don't see your favorite title on there?
+Let us know!
 If you are looking at this list during or immediately before the month of November, many of these books will be checked out, but feel free to call 978-468-5577 and ask if the title you want is actually available (it may just be checked out to a display!)
 We can also bring books in from other libraries.

 It's true, some NaNoWriMo novels have been published.
 Click here for a growing list of published authors.
 Below are some NaNoWriMo novels that our library actually owns.
 Check them out, and see what you think of the results!

 Bodeen, S. A.

 |Bodies of Water

 |Into the Darkest Corner